core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In order to use multicast notifications as defined in this document, the following prerequisites have to be fulfilled.

 * The server and the clients need to be on a network on which multicast notifications can reach a sufficiently large portion of the clients.

+  This document focuses on a network setup where the clients are capable to listen to multicast traffic and can directly receive multicast notifications.

-These may leverage intermediaries such as proxies, if some clients are not able to directly listen to multicast traffic.
+  Alternative network setups may leverage intermediaries such as proxies, e.g., in order to accommodate clients that are not able to directly listen to multicast traffic.
+How the method specified in this document can be used in such setups is discussed in NEW-DRAFT.

 * The server needs to be provisioned with multicast addresses whose token space is placed under its control.
 On general purpose networks, unmanaged multicast addresses such as "All CoAP Nodes" (see {{Section 12.8 of RFC7252}}) are not suitable for this purpose.